An anterior placenta is a placenta located on the front of the uterus. Most of baby’s small limb movements may be hidden behind the placenta.

 When the baby is active it is a good time to get down on your hands and knees and do 40 pelvic rocks.
 It may even be a good time to do the inversion (though not shortly after eating a meal!)

 Swimming in deep warm water is helpful, too, since a submerged belly is easier for baby to adjust position in.
 It would be hard to time this to baby’s active time unless you noticed a daily pattern with a reliable active time.
 Driving to the pool may put baby back to sleep, however!

-The baby can use the pelvic mobility to rotate to LOT and then LOA as descent occurs.
-This is what I see work.
+Pelvic mobility may increase the chance for baby to rotate to LOT and then LOA as descent occurs.

 If the baby doesn’t change position in pregnancy, doing these things will help the pelvis be more mobile in labor so baby can rotate more easily by the action of the contractions.

 A home remedy to make more fluid for baby to wiggle around in: